anitachen7831/Telling-Story-with-Data/Final_Anita_Part3.md

 One of the design decisions I have made that elevate my presentation is to use the Shorthand Scrollpoint Section.
 It helps to attract viewers' attention by better convincing the call to action step by step.

+#### Target Audience
+The goal of this presentation is to provide a clear understanding of what happens with consumer prices and how should we prepare for it.
+The audience of this research presentation is those who also experiencing and suffering through the drastic increase in food prices.
+The audience can be from all age levels and care about their spending.

 #### Final Presentation
 [Link to Stroyboard](https://carnegiemellon.shorthandstories.com/skyrocketed-food-prices-during-the-economic-recession/index.html)